 Thomas Bak, Reader in the School of Philosophy, Psychology and Language Sciences, the University of Edinburgh.

-The cows that made the milk that went into your tea or your cereal this morning might be housed all year round, in giant sheds, eating imported feed; they may have never munched nice green grass in a field like the black-and-white cows in your head.
-Is this controversial?
-Almost certainly.
+The cows that made the milk that went into your tea or your cereal this morning might be housed all year round in large sheds.
+The dairy sector is changing from the image we all hold in our heads of cows in fields munching green grass.
+Are these changes likely to be controversial?
+Yes.
 Is this a bad thing?
 Orla Shortall (James Hutton Institute) reckons it depends on why we value agriculture.
 Come along to make sense of how agriculture is changing, and how we can make better decisions about its future.

 Orla Shortall, researcher in the Social, Economic and Geographical Sciences (SEGS) research group, James Hutton Institute.